Pizza4Coders/practica-dms-2020-2021/components/dms2021sensor/README.md

   - Parameters:
     - `username` [form data] (`str`): The requestor's user name.
   - Returns:
     - `200 OK`.
-The response content is a dictionary containing a list with the following data on each element:
+The response content is a JSON list with the following data on each element:
       - `rule_name`: The name of the rule.
       - `time`: The time of the result.
       - `result`: The result of the rule.